ahmed-waly55/Fawry_Challenge/README.md

 # 🛒 Fawry E-Commerce System – Internship Challenge

-This project is a solution to the **Fawry Rise Full Stack Development Internship Challenge**.
+This project is a solution to the **Fawry Full Stack Development Internship Challenge**.
 It simulates a basic e-commerce system including product definitions, cart operations, checkout, and shipping handling.

 ---